ajinsunny/fms-frontend/README.md

 4. Push your changes to the branch: `git push origin <branch-name>`.
 5. Create a pull request on GitHub.

-Please make sure your code follows the project's coding style and that all tests pass before submitting a pull request.
+Please make sure your code follows the project's coding style and that all tests pass before submitting a pull request

 License
 -------